peteroupc/peteroupc.github.io/exporand.md

 - fill all unsampled digits between the first and the last set digit,
 - round the number represented by the PSRN to a number whose fractional part has `p` digits, with a rounding mode of choice (and without further modifying the PSRN), and
-- returning the rounded number.
+- return the rounded number.

 For example, if `p` is 4, _b_ is 10, and the PSRN is 0.3437500... or 0.3438500..., the implementation could use a round-to-nearest mode to round the number that the PSRN represents to the number 0.3438 or 0.3439, respectively, and return the rounded number; because this is a PSRN with an "infinite" but unsampled digit expansion, there is no tie-breaking such as "ties to even" applied here.